brandonbrown/DWA/ClassContent/Module-2-Pivot/Milestone-1.md

 ### Pitch

 Rehash your initial pitch content but incorporate all of your research and lessons learned with the MVP.
-This should be a short 1 - 3 min video.
+This should be a short 1 - 3 min video (post it to Youtube, set as unlisted and link it in your docs).
 The audience for this should be expected to have no context of your previous pitch (like a potential employer), so make certain to include all the basic information:

 * Identify Who You Are
 * Identify Your **Primary Audience**
-* **Research The Problem** They Are Having
+* Discuss **The Defined Problem** They Are Having
 * **Propose A Solution** To This Problem
 * Identify Your **Unique Value Proposition**

-Don't speak down to the your pitch's audience, but assume limited technical knowledge when explaining your concepts.
+Don't speak down to your pitch's audience, but assume limited technical knowledge when explaining your concepts.

 ### Spec